 DIVISION 4 ~ SWINE DIVISION 5~ GOAT DIVISION 6~ CARCASS

 ALL Livestock entries/exhibits MUST be at the fairgrounds on Wednesday March 8th starting with cattle and market dairy calves at 8am to 9am; and all other large species between 9 am to 1 pm for sifting and weigh-ins.
 Animals must remain in their trailers until it is their turn to be weighed-in.
 Weigh-ins is first come first serve.
-Small stock weigh-in is from 9 to 1 pm.
+Small stock weigh-in is from 9 to 1 pm

 RULES AND REGULATION